-Students must complete the FAFSA and arrange for an Institutional Student Information Record (ISIR) to be received electronically by TCTC.
-Once the Student Aid Report (SAR)/ISIR is received, it is reviewed to ensure that the student meets the eligibility criteria.
+Students must complete the FAFSA (Free Application for Federal Student Aid) and indicate Texas County Technical College as one of the student's schools of choice.
+Once the Student Aid Report (SAR)/Institutional Student Information Report (ISIR) is received, it is reviewed to ensure that the student meets the eligibility criteria.